1.1 The following definitions apply in these terms and conditions (‘Conditions’):

 9.2 Web hosting: if the Customer engages the Company to host or procure the hosting of the Customer’s website, the Customer acknowledges that the Company is unable to guarantee uninterrupted connection to the internet and does not accept liability for loss (of any description) resulting from any loss of such connection (whether or not due to the negligence of the Company, its employees, agents or sub-contractors) beyond the proportion of the Price charged by the Company for the web hosting service which is attributable to the period during which the connection is lost.

 WordPress: If the website is hosted on the WordPress platform subsequent updates to core code, themes and plugins will need to be applied throughout the duration of the service.
-In the event that the client does not want Free Rein to undertake these updates then the additional confirmation at Appendix A will apply and should be completed and signed by the client.
-This will also apply where the client gives Administrator access to another design or development company.
+In the event that the client does not want Free Rein to undertake these updates, Free Rein's work to correct any issues arising from this would be chargeable.

 The Company reserves the right to suspend or terminate the hosting service, at its discretion, if it considers that the Customer’s use of its website contravenes the Company’s ‘acceptable use’ policy in force from time to time or otherwise appears to the Company to be illegal, libellous, blasphemous, pornographic or otherwise inappropriate or exceeds the server capacity notionally allocated by the Company for the Customer’s use.

 9.3 Response times: in the event of any reported loss of or interruption to the web hosting service or any reported defect in or loss of performance or functionality in any Software licensed to the Customer by the Company, the Company (unless otherwise agreed in writing and subject to the Customer having paid the relevant price for such service) shall (subject to the Customer having paid the relevant Price for such Service) use all reasonable endeavours to respond to the report within the following timescales: